Arthur Strauss: Politics

-General Election 1910

 Strauss was selected again to contest Paddington North at the 1910 election, and faced a repeat of the previous opposition.
 However, the dissident 'League of Patriotic Electors of North Paddington' decided in the end not field a candidate, and at the general election in January 1910, Strauss won the seat, having campaigned on tariff reform.
 He was re-elected in December 1910.

-General Election 1918

 At the 1918 General Election, Strauss stood as an "Independent Labour" candidate and lost both the seat and his deposit, winning only 4.5% of the votes.
 He subsequently joined the Labour Party, but although he did not return to Parliament, his son George (1901–1993) also joined Labour and was an MP for 46 years, eventually becoming Father of the House in the 1970s and then a life peer.

-Parliamentary chess
+Personal life

+At the age of 46, Arthur Strauss married 29-year-old Minna Cohen on 3 June 1893 at the Register Office in the District of St. George's Square, Pimlico, London.
+They had two children: George Russell Strauss (1901–1993), a politician and for five years "Father of the House" (of Commons), and Victor Arthur Strauss (1895–1916), a lieutenant in the Royal Flying Corps who was killed in action in 1916.
+In 1901, Strauss was living with his wife in an eighteen-room mansion situated at No. 1 Kensington Palace Gardens, Kensington, London.
+The merchant banker and philanthropist, Isaac Seligman, lived down the road at No. 17 Kensington Palace Gardens.

-Strauss also enjoyed playing chess and was a member of a House of Commons International Chess Team which played against a team of players from the United States House of Representatives.
+Strauss also enjoyed playing chess and was a member of a House of Commons International Chess Team which played against a team of players from the United States House of Representatives in 1897.
 The team played chess games by transmitting moves through a transatlantic cable.
-In one match against the United States House of Representatives, Strauss lost his match against Bodine, but the teams drew with 2½ points each.
+Strauss lost his match against Congressman Robert N. Bodine, but the teams drew with 2½ points each.